CaRniFeXeR/TUW_AdvancedInformationRetrieval2021SS/Report.md

 ## Part 3

 For Part 3 we were interested in analyzing the differences between TK and FK model.
 How does the Fourier-Transformation token mixing affect the output and similarities scores compared to self attention token mixing.
 Are there spotable differences at all?
+Can the differences in performance be identified as the ability to capture the whole context of a token set?
+If yes can this be explained by the differences in the similarity matrix?
 ### Setup
 In order to compare and visualize divergent predictions of both models we reused the [Neural IR-Explorer](https://github.com/sebastian-hofstaetter/neural-ir-explorer).
 In the following list we describe the steps we have taken to execute this plan: